maxviazov/Spring-Frameworks-/MergedAnnotation-API-internals.md

 @interface Foo {

 	@AlaisFor("value")
-	String name() default ""
+	String name() default "";

 	@AlaisFor("name")
-	String value() default ""
+	String value() default "";

 }
 ```

 The `AnnotationTypeMapping` class refers to these as "mirror" attributes.
-Mirror attributes can also be declared when two or more attributes declared an `@AliasFor` on the same meta-annotation attribute.
+Mirror attributes can also be declared when two or more attributes declare an `@AliasFor` on the same meta-annotation attribute.

 Although it's possible to detect mirror attributes from the type mapping, we can't actually tell which one to use until we have attribute values.
 We also can't fully verify that the user has not made an error.